Nexae/HappyKit/README.md

 As you can see, a great part about Quoti is that it is cross platform.
 Currently, there is official support for Windows and Linux, but I don't see why it wouldn't work on Mac OSX!

-Another great thing is that the entire .zip is only 3.3 mb in size!

 The setup is really easy no matter what platform you are on.

 <h3>Linux: </h3>